aiven/aiven-docs/docs/products/flink/howto/slack-connector.md

     [data service integration](/docs/products/flink/howto/create-integration).

 :::note
-If you are editing an existing application, you need to create a new version of the application to make changes to the source or sink table.
+If you are editing an existing application, create new version of the application to make changes to the source or sink table.
 :::